Battery Power-Sharing

 Thank you for coming along on this journey and helping us celebrate this milestone!
 As always, don’t hesitate to reach out with questions, comments, and ideas!

 Nithya Menon is an engineering graduate from Harvey Mudd College who has spent her career developing technology targeted towards empowering marginalized and developing communities worldwide.
-She has been pivotal in designing Okra's key power-sharing algorithms, IoT firmware, and grid management software - and now drives the direction and strategy of Okra's technology as Product Development Lead.
+She has been pivotal in designing Okra's key power-sharing algorithms, IoT firmware, and grid management software - and now drives the direction and strategy of Okra's technology as Head of Product and Technology.

 #PowerToThePeople